alexandreseris/dirsizes/README.md

 # dirsizes

-command line utility which compute the size of directories recursively and pretty print the result
+python function which compute the size of directories recursively and pretty print the result tested on python 3.6